 The History degree prepares students for a wide range of careers.
-For the degree, you will devote about a third of your time to fulfilling the university core curriculum requirements, a third to courses in the Department of History, and a third to electives.
-For assistance in planning out your course of study, make an appointment with Mr. Jay Lewis (firstname.lastname@example.org) in the College of Liberal Arts Advisement office, Ms. Melanye Merryll (firstname.lastname@example.org) in the College of Education and Human Services, or with Dr. Joseph Sramek (email@example.com), the program's Director of Undergraduate Studies.
+For the degree, you will devote about a third of your time to fulfilling the university core curriculum requirements, a third to courses in History, and a third to electives.
+For assistance in planning out your course of study, make an appointment with Thomas Price (email@example.com) in the College of Liberal Arts Advisement office, Ms. Melanye Merryll (firstname.lastname@example.org) in the College of Education and Human Services, or with Dr. Joseph Sramek (email@example.com), the program's Director of Undergraduate Studies.

-All history majors should meet with the department's and the college-level undergraduate advisers each semester to keep up to date the records of their progress toward the degree and to receive advance approval of their courses.
-It is especially important that students meet with the departmental adviser upon entering SIUC and the semester before graduation.
+All history majors should meet with the program's and the college-level undergraduate advisers each semester to keep up to date the records of their progress toward the degree and to receive advance approval of their courses.
+It is especially important that students meet with the History program adviser upon entering SIUC and the semester before graduation.
 A "C" average in the major is required for graduation.
-A 2.75 average in the major is required before student teaching will be approved by the department.
+A 2.75 average in the major is required before student teaching will be approved by the program.

-Transfer students should report to the department prior to their first semester of attendance.
-Normally the department will accept a substantial part of the credits in history taken in other accredited institutions.
+Transfer students should report to the History program prior to their first semester of attendance.
+Normally the program will accept a substantial part of the credits in history taken in other accredited institutions.
 In every case, transfer students must take at least 18 semester hours in history at Southern Illinois University Carbondale.

 Learn more about earning a B. A. degree in History from the College of Liberal Arts.